hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-setup-activate-org.md

 ---
-title: Activate Dev Hub & Sandbox Tracking
+title: Activate Dev Hub and Sandbox Tracking
 description: Learn how to activate Dev Hub and Sandbox Tracking on a CI/CD Salesforce project
 ---
 <!-- markdownlint-disable MD013 -->